Google: How we fought fake ads, sites & scammers in 2016

 Last year, we did two basic things to improve our performance.
 Firstly, we have broadened our policy to protect users from misleading and aggressive offers.
 For example, on July, we banned ads for payday loans, which often result in excessive bills and a high default rate for users.
 Six months after this policy was introduced, we deactivated over 5 millions of ads for temporary loans.

-Second, we've strengthened our technology so we can detect and disable fake ads even faster.
-For example, “trick to click” ads often appear as system with the aim of convincing users to click on them, without realizing that they are often downloading malware.
-In 2016, our systems detected and disabled a total of 112 million ads "trick to click”, 6 times more than in 2015.
+Secondly, we have strengthened our technology so that we can detect and deactivate false ads even faster.
+For example, "trick to click" ads often appear as system alerts to persuade users to click on them without realizing that they often download malware.
+In 2016, our systems detected and disabled a total of 112 million ads "trick to click", 6 times more than 2015.

 Here are some other examples of false ads that we've fought in 2016: